joinemm/discord-css/readme.md

-My custom discord css.
+My custom discord css for use with EnhancedDiscord.

-Nord colors, Hack font, moved buttons around.
+Nord colors, Hack font, emoji and gif buttons on the left side.

 [Screenshot](screenshot.png)